OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 ##### Lifedrinker

-*Prerequisite: 12th level, Pact of the Blade feature*
+_Prerequisite: 12th level, Pact of the Blade feature_

 When you hit a creature with your pact weapon, the creature takes extra necrotic damage equal to your Charisma modifier (minimum 1).

 ##### Mask of Many Faces

-You can cast *disguise self* at will, without expending a spell slot.
+You can cast _disguise self_ at will, without expending a spell slot.

 ##### Master of Myriad Forms

-*Prerequisite: 15th level*
+_Prerequisite: 15th level_

-You can cast *alter self* at will, without expending a spell slot.
+You can cast _alter self_ at will, without expending a spell slot.

 ##### Minions of Chaos

-*Prerequisite: 9th level*
+_Prerequisite: 9th level_

-You can cast *conjure elemental* once using a warlock spell slot.
+You can cast _conjure elemental_ once using a warlock spell slot.
 You can’t do so again until you finish a long rest.

 ##### Mire the Mind

-*Prerequisite: 5th level*
+_Prerequisite: 5th level_

-You can cast *slow* once using a warlock spell slot.
+You can cast _slow_ once using a warlock spell slot.
 You can’t do so again until you finish a long rest.

 ##### Misty Visions

-You can cast *silent image* at will, without expending a spell slot or material components.
+You can cast _silent image_ at will, without expending a spell slot or material components.

 ##### One with Shadows

-*Prerequisite: 5th level*
+_Prerequisite: 5th level_

 When you are in an area of dim light or darkness, you can use your action to become invisible until you move or take an action or a reaction.

 ##### Otherworldly Leap

-*Prerequisite: 9th level*
+_Prerequisite: 9th level_

-You can cast *jump* on yourself at will, without expending a spell slot or material components.
+You can cast _jump_ on yourself at will, without expending a spell slot or material components.

 ##### Repelling Blast

-*Prerequisite:* eldritch blas*t cantrip*
+_Prerequisite: Eldritch Blast cantrip_

-When you hit a creature with *eldritch blast*, you can push the creature up to 10 feet away from you in a straight line.
+When you hit a creature with _eldritch blast_, you can push the creature up to 10 feet away from you in a straight line.

 ##### Sculptor of Flesh

-*Prerequisite: 7th level*
+_Prerequisite: 7th level_

-You can cast *polymorph* once using a warlock spell slot.
+You can cast _polymorph_ once using a warlock spell slot.
 You can’t do so again until you finish a long rest.

 ##### Sign of Ill Omen

-*Prerequisite: 5th level*
+_Prerequisite: 5th level_

-You can cast *bestow curse* once using a warlock spell slot.
+You can cast _bestow curse_ once using a warlock spell slot.
 You can’t do so again until you finish a long rest.

 ##### Thief of Five Fates

-You can cast *bane* once using a warlock spell slot.
+You can cast _bane_ once using a warlock spell slot.
 You can’t do so again until you finish a long rest.

 ##### Thirsting Blade

-*Prerequisite: 5th level, Pact of the Blade feature*
+_Prerequisite: 5th level, Pact of the Blade feature_

 You can attack with your pact weapon twice, instead of once, whenever you take the Attack action on your turn.

 ##### Visions of Distant Realms

-*Prerequisite: 15th level*
+_Prerequisite: 15th level_

-You can cast *arcane eye* at will, without expending a spell slot.
+You can cast _arcane eye_ at will, without expending a spell slot.

 ##### Voice of the Chain Master

-*Prerequisite: Pact of the Chain feature*
+_Prerequisite: Pact of the Chain feature_

 You can communicate telepathically with your familiar and perceive through your familiar’s senses as long as you are on the same plane of existence.
 Additionally, while perceiving through your familiar’s senses, you can also speak through your familiar in your own voice, even if your familiar is normally incapable of speech.

 ##### Whispers of the Grave

-*Prerequisite: 9th level*
+_Prerequisite: 9th level_

-You can cast *speak with dead* at will, without expending a spell slot.
+You can cast _speak with dead_ at will, without expending a spell slot.

 ##### Witch Sight

-*Prerequisite: 15th level*
+_Prerequisite: 15th level_

 You can see the true form of any shapechanger or creature concealed by illusion or transmutation magic while the creature is within 30 feet of you and within line of sight.